-The Quad, located at the southeastern corner of the Mies Campus, is home to five fraternity and two sorority chapter houses.
+The Quad, located at the southeastern corner of the Mies Campus, is home to six fraternity and two sorority chapter houses.
 The fraternities are generally self-governing with housing corporations staffed by alumni who oversee financial operations and advise the general workings of the organization.
 The sorority chapter houses are owned and maintained by Illinois Tech.
 While each fraternity and sorority house has its own unique floor plan and mix of amenities, all houses have a resident advisor (RA), academic liaison, and food service option internal to the chapter.

-For more information about fraternity and sorority living, contact the individual organization leaders and/or the Office of Student Life.
-You can find contact information on the Student Life Website: https://www.iit.edu/campus-life/get-involved/fraternity-and-sorority-life/chapters.
+For more information about fraternity and sorority living, contact the individual organization leaders and/or the Office of StudentLife.
+You can find contact information on the Student Life website.